Ecuador w/ Jordan Jensen | You Be Trippin' with Ari Shaffir

 I couldn't touch anything.

+I couldn't touch the refrigerator.
 I couldn't, I had to do like sit in the shower for two hours every day.

+When was this?
 Before I knew you?
+Oh, yeah.

 This was, I was, when this whole thing went down, I was probably 20.

 Oh, wow.
+Yeah.

+Hey, everybody.
 Let me break in to tell you a little bit about the guest Jordan Jensen.

-She's got a new special art right now on Nintendo on Netflix.
+She's got a new special out right now on Netflix.
+Directed by my director, Eric Abrams.

+DP'd by my DP.
 I love the term DP, but apparently it's not what you think it is.

 Jordan Levy, my set designer, Lauren Helpern.

 She pretty much used everybody that I use, which is kind of crazy because after Jew, you know what I heard?
+After Jew, people go, I want to make that.

 So let me hire one of the people that I already worked with out of the fucking 10.

 And she was the first one to be like, let me just get them all.
+So she got Eric, we got Lauren, we got fucking Schuler, we got

 anyway, but I was there for the taping.
+It's fucking phenomenal.

-Take me with you on Netflix right now.
+Take Me With You on Netflix right now.

+She crushed.
 I was there for the second show, and she crushed.

 Jordan's great, guys.

-So, everyone, check out her special right now on Netflix, Take Me With You by Jordan Jensen.
+Take Me With You by Jordan Jensen.

-Uh, she's also going to be touring
+She's also going to be touring

+IE. What's IE?

+Ambassador Theater.
 What's IE?
 I bet she said it wrong.

 Oh, maybe